The Union’s Teaching Awards celebrate excellence in teaching at Manchester Metropolitan University.

 Each year you nominate the individuals and teams who go out of their way to make your learning experience the best it can be.

-Nominations open from 13 Feb – 6 March
+Nominations were open from 13 Feb until midnight on 6 March

 Our most prestigious award recognises someone who goes above and beyond to make your experience at university exceptional.
 This is someone who motivates you, inspires you and makes you feel valued.
 They will be dedicated, enthusiastic and influential.
 They will probably make a difference to many students and will encourage you to be the best you can be.